 - Freezer temperature range

 Monitor temperatures twice a day using the Temperature Logs below, and keep records on file for 3 years.

 All VFC and VFAAR sites are issued 2 LogTag digital data loggers (DDLs) with certificates of calibration from an accredited laboratory.
-Use these DDLs to track your temperatures.
-They will generate data logs that you send to us before you order vaccine.

 - VFC101: This 90-minute session focuses on the policies, procedures, and practices of the VFC, VFAAR, and AFIX programs, designed specifically for health care providers’ office managers.
 Look for scheduled trainings on our Events page.

 - Contact TempCheck.
 Email TempCheck@phila.gov or call 216-685-6777 to reach Alexis Bridges and Adam Howsare, to help you with all of your storage and handling concerns.